Alternative ways to look after your mental health

 Studies suggest that aromatherapy can reduce feelings of stress by decreasing levels of cortisol, also known as the ‘stress’ hormone.
 Aromatherapy can also be used to increase alertness, focus and energy levels.
 There are many ways in which aromatherapy can be used; rollerballs used on the body, diffusers to release a scent into the room, candles and more.

-Reduce screen-time an hour before bed
+Reduce screen-time before bed

 Sleep and relaxation play a huge role to our overall wellbeing but today’s technology can make it very hard for our bodies and minds to ease into a restorative night’s sleep.